 Enable Git publishing for the new web app

-Log into the Azure Portal, if you're not already logged in.
+Log into the Azure Portal.

 In the Deployment blade, select Deployment options > Choose Source > Local Git Repository.